Get a property report and suburb profile for any property in Lewisham

 • Is it expensive to live in Lewisham?

-Living in Lewisham can be quite costly, especially when you consider the current property market.
-The median house price is around $1,980,000, which is significantly high and reflects the suburb's appeal and proximity to Sydney's central areas.
-If you're looking to rent, the average rent for houses is about $800 per week, while units are slightly more affordable at $682 per week.
+Living in Lewisham can be quite costly, especially when compared to other areas in Sydney.
+The median house price is currently around $1,980,000, which is significantly high.
+For those considering renting, the average rent for houses is about $800 per week, and for units, it's approximately $700 per week.
+These figures suggest that housing in Lewisham requires a significant financial commitment.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.